moskytw/mosql/docs/index.rst

 There are almost same, right?

-Here I use :meth:`~mosql.result.Model.arrange` for taking advantages from model written well, so the reuslt seems nice.
+Here I use :meth:`~mosql.result.Model.arrange` for taking advantages from model written well, so the reuslt is grouped.
 There is also a plain :meth:`~mosql.result.Model.select` you can use.

 As you see, MoSQL is

-1. Faster --- It just translates the data structure to SQL.
+1. Easy-to-learn --- No magic syntax.
+Everything is just plain data structure and SQL keywords.
-2. Easy-to-learn --- It keeps all of the keyword of SQL.
+2. Faster        --- It just builds the SQLs from Python's data structure and then send it via the connector.
-3. Convenient --- It provides some useful features, such as :meth:`~mosql.result.Model.arrange`.
+3. Convenient    --- It makes result set more easy to use, such as :meth:`~mosql.result.Model.arrange`.

 It is just "More than SQL".